 Who We Are

-Dr. Kimberly (Castor) Rouse became Director of the Survivor Advocacy Program in 2016.
-A three-time Ohio University graduate, Rouse received her Bachelor of Arts in Social Work with a minor in psychology, her master’s degree e in social work, and her Ph.D. in higher education and student affairs.
+Dr. Kimberly Rouse has served as Director of the Survivor Advocacy Program since 2016.
+A three-time Ohio University graduate, Kim received her Bachelor of Arts in Social Work with a minor in psychology, her master’s degree in social work, and her Ph.D. in higher education and student affairs.
 She is licensed with the Ohio Counselor, Social Worker, Marriage and Family Therapist Board as a Licensed Independent Social Worker with a supervision credential and has a wide range of experience in counseling, mental health, advocacy and trauma informed care.

-To schedule an appointment with Yejin, visit our bookings page.
+To schedule an appointment with Kaitlyn, visit our bookings page.

 Taylor is a two-time Bobcat alum who earned a Bachelor of Social Work and a Master of Social Work from Ohio University.
 During her MSW program, Taylor served as a graduate assistant for the Survivor Advocacy Program before being hired as a full-time advocate in September 2023.
 She is a licensed social worker through the Ohio Counselor, Social Worker, Marriage and Family Therapist Board.